RTDETRv2 vs EfficientDet: A Technical Comparison for Object Detection

 Architecture and Key Features

-- BiFPN (Bi-directional Feature Pyramid Network): A weighted bi-directional feature pyramid network that enables efficient multi-scale feature fusion.
+- BiFPN (Bi-directional Feature Pyramid Network): Allows for efficient multi-scale feature fusion.

-- Compound Scaling: Systematically scales up all dimensions of the network (depth, width, resolution) using a compound coefficient to achieve better accuracy and efficiency trade-offs across different model sizes (D0-D7).
+- Compound Scaling: Systematically scales the backbone, feature network, and detection head dimensions together for optimal trade-offs between accuracy and efficiency across different model sizes (D0-D7).

 Performance and Use Cases